Saint Augustine Florida

-Henry Flagler – He loved his hotels, especially Ponce de Leon Hotel.
-This mover and shaker was a rich entrepreneur who loved this hotel.
+Henry Flagler – This mover and shaker was a rich entrepreneur who loved the Hotel Ponce De Leon.
 When he died on January 15, 1913 in Palm Beach, after falling down at his Palm Beach home, his body was laid in state in the hotel’s rotunda.
-When it was time to carry the body out of the rotunda, all the doors slammed shut. the doors were opened again, and his earthly remains were carried to the Mausoleum at Memorial Presbyterian Church as planned for burial.
-Some think that his spirit remained, not wanting to leave his hotel; this labor of love.
-Later, when the janitor was cleaning the mosaic tile floor, he saw a thumbnail picture of Henry Flagler’s face, in one of the intricate patterns.
+When it was time to carry the body out of the rotunda, all the doors slammed shut.
+They were opened again, and his earthly remains were carried to the Mausoleum at Memorial Presbyterian Church as planned for burial.

-In some hotels listed on HauntedHouses.com, the founder of the hotel often likes to stay or visit their cherished hotel, after they die, perhaps keeping an eye on the living.
+In some hotels listed on HauntedHouses.com, the founders’ spirits often like to stay or visit, perhaps to keep an eye on the living.

-People with mental issues sometimes have a hard time letting go of this earth and passing through the light to the other side.
+People with mental issues sometimes have a hard time letting go of earthly life and passing through the light to the other side.

 Henry Flagler’s Mistress? – Woman in Black